Catapult your strategy execution to the next level

 What are the main cornerstones of successful execution?

-Execution success comes from the simple discipline of doing ordinary things exceptionally well.
+Execution success comes from doing ordinary things exceptionally well.

-Four basic disciplines create a solid platform for execution success:
+There are four basic disciplines that create a solid platform for execution success:

 - Clear direction on the relevant business issue